 The Grand Duchy of Baden was formed in 1806 and remained independent until it joined the German Empire in 1871.
-Baden was thus a distinct and sovereign entity during the period when many of our ancestors emigrated.
+Baden was thus a sovereign entity during the period when many of our ancestors emigrated.

 If you found this article interesting and would like to share with family on social media, please click below and spread the word.